jaredszajkowski/jaredszajkowski.github.io/content/post/cleaning-bloomberg-excel-export/index.md

 ## Rename the "PX_LAST" column

-Next, we want to raname the "PX_LAST" as "Close":
+Next, we want to rename the "PX_LAST" column as "Close":

 ```html
 # Rename column